Soriano-R/Employee_Dashboard/README.md

 The dashboard uses FastHTML for building HTML components directly in Python, and SQLite for persistent data storage.

-## Features
+## What Was Done

-- List employees with 4-digit IDs
-- Filter employees by team using a dropdown
-- Navigate to individual employee detail pages
+- **Database Creation**: Built a normalized SQLite database containing tables for employees, teams, events, and manager notes.
+Populated with synthetic data for demonstration.
+- **Object-Oriented Design**: Implemented Employee and Team classes to abstract data access.
+- **Dashboard Layout**: Designed an employee list page with team filter dropdown, styled with basic CSS, and employee detail pages with charts.
-- View performance charts showing positive and negative events over time
+- **Event Charting**: Created colorblind-friendly bar charts using Matplotlib showing monthly positive and negative events for employees.
-- Display recent manager notes
+- **Routing & Templates**: Developed routes for the main page and detail pages using FastAPI and Jinja2 templates.
+- **Filter Functionality**: Added dropdown to filter employees by team; when 'All Teams' is selected, all employees are shown.
-- Back to Main Page button on detail views
+- **Navigation**: Added a Back to Main Page link at the top-right corner of employee detail pages.
-- Colorblind-friendly plots
-- Fully responsive and minimal design
+- **Readability Improvements**: Reformatted date axes on charts, displayed employee IDs in 4-digit format, and styled UI for a clean, corporate look.

-## Correct Repository Structure
+## Repository Structure

-Your project directory should look like this before pushing to GitHub:
 ```
 Employee_Dashboard/
 ├── assets/